tideman/generator-ciberionic/README.md

 npm install -g generator-ciberionic
 ```

-Then generate to generate a new project.
+Then generate a new project.
+First create a new folder.

 ```bash
   mkdir foo && cd $_
 ```

+When using an existing folder:
-This dir has to be completely empty and shouldn't even contain hidden files
+This dir has to be completely empty and shouldn't even contain hidden files.
-to clean:
+To clean:

 ```bash
   rm -rf *
   rm -rf .*
 ```
 Then generate a new project.
 You will be prompted with several questions

 ```bash